Keeby-Astro/Machine-Learning-Practice/README.md

 ### **Acknowledgments**
 Special thanks to:
 - PyTorch developers and the open-source community.
-- The professor for Applied Machine Learning
+- Dr. Iman Ghamarian, professor for Applied Machine Learning